Cleveland Hopkins International Airport (CLE)

 WHERE TO PARK?

 The downtown Cleveland area offers a vast amount of paid lots, garages, street and metered parking.
-Parking prices can range from $5 to $25 depending on the day of the week, location of the parking spot, and the opposing team.
-This is one stadium to circle the park a few times to find the best deal.
+Parking prices can range from $5 to $20 depending on the day of the week, the location of the parking spot, and the opposing team.
+This is one ballpark to circle the park a few times to find the best deal.

 Ballpark Chasers Tip: Leaving the ballpark after an Indians game can be a nightmare.
-Ballpark Chasers recommends avoiding the lots within 2 blocks of Progressive Field to prevent getting stuck in bottlenecked traffic.
+Ballpark Chasers recommends avoiding the lots within two blocks of Progressive Field to prevent getting stuck in bottlenecked traffic.

 WHERE TO EAT?

-The selection of restaurants and sports bars outside of Progressive Field ranks in the top 5 of Major League Baseball cities.
-With such a wide assortment, Ballpark Chasers of all ages find the hardest part just choosing which one to try.
-The closest to the park (within walking distance) include Panini’s Bar and Grille, Winking Lizard Tavern, Flannery’s Pub, Fat Fish Blue and The Clevelander Bar and Grille.
+The selection of restaurants and sports bars outside of Progressive Field ranks in the top five of Major League Baseball cities.
+With such a wide assortment, Ballpark Chasers find the hardest part just choosing which one to try.
+The closest to the park (within walking distance) include Panini’s Bar and Grill, Winking Lizard Tavern, Flannery’s Pub, Fat Fish Blue and The Clevelander Bar and Grill.
 Our intentions were to rate them and give you a recommendation, but they are all so good.
-Try hitting up one before and after the game and let us know your favorite!
+Try hitting up one before and after the game and let us know your favorite.
 A little further out is the Great Lakes Brewing Company, one of the "greenest" breweries in North America.
-No worries about finding a cab as Great Lakes shuttles their patrons to and from Indians games in their “eco-friendly Fatty-Wagon”!
-A round-trip ride on their vegetable oil-powered shuttle is only $1.
+No worries about finding a cab as Great Lakes shuttles their patrons to and from Indians games in their eco-friendly Fatty-Wagon.
+A round-trip fare on their vegetable oil-powered shuttle is only $1.
+The shuttle continuously runs 45 minutes before and after the game, except on Sunday's.
 Don’t leave without getting the Ballpark Chasers meal: the sausage sampler, Brewhouse Burger and a Dortmunder Gold Lager.

 WHERE TO BUY TICKETS?

-On an average night at Progressive Field during the 2008 season, the stands were only 51% full.
-With that being said, Indians games rarely sell out unless the Red Sox or Yankees are in town.
-Tickets can be easily purchased before the game at the Indians box office or from the local scalpers working the streets.
+On an average night during the 2019 season, Progressive Field was just over half-full.
+With that being said, Indians games rarely sell out unless the Reds, Red Sox, or Yankees are in town.
+Tickets can easily be purchased before the game at the Indians box office or from the local scalpers working the streets.
+For the best deal, Ballpark Chasers recommends pre-purchasing your tickets through the Indians ticket office

 WHEN TO GO?